-While many organisations have tried and failed to create a cost-effective technology to recover phosphate from wastewater, IER has succeeded.
-IER’s AMALGAM makes it possible to rapidly capture phosphate within the solid waste stream while removing the need for other harsh chemicals and the associated additional pH adjustment required.
+While many organisations have tried and failed to create a costeffective technology to recover phosphate from wastewater, Calix has succeeded.
+Calix ACTI-Mag makes it possible to rapidly capture phosphate within the solid waste stream while removing the need for other harsh chemicals and the associated additional pH adjustment required.

-Magnesium Hydroxide is a solution to key water-based environmental challenges.
-When used in wastewater treatment, Magnesium Hydroxide significantly boosts the conversion of organic waste into biogas, which can then be used to offset carbon-intensive energy production methods.
+ACTI-Mag is one of Calix’s flagship solutions to key water-based environmental challenges.
+When used in wastewater treatment, ACTI-Mag significantly boosts the conversion of organic waste into biogas, which can then be used to offset carbon-intensive energy production methods.
 It helps reduce odour and improve the quality of water while having a real and meaningful impact on climate change.

-IER is also able to offer better service, reliability and performance to its customers bringing 100 years of combined expertise and knowledge.
-Based in Spokane, Washington, IER primarily services the Paciﬁc Northwest and Upper Midwest with plant locations in Sioux City, Iowa; Hills, Iowa; Centralia, Washington and Pasco, Washington.
+Calix is also able to offer better service, reliability and performance to its customers because it controls the entire production process from mining of raw materials, processing and production.
+Calix owns and operates a mine in South Australia as well as production, testing facilities and manufacturing plants.
 The ability to hydrate our high surface area MgO in our patented, close-to customer facilities creates multiple benefits for our customers and local communities.